ExpressionEngine/ExpressionEngine-User-Guide/source/addons/statistics/index.rst

 	{most_visitor_date format="%m/%d/%Y %h:%i %a"}

 The date on which the most visitors were ever viewing the site at the same time.
-See `Date Variable Formatting
+See :doc:`Date Variable Formatting
 </templates/date_variable_formatting>` for more information.

 most\_visitors